AzureWorkshops/Dockerfiles-Windows-Server/docs/02_Courseware/09_Expose_Site_in_Azure.md

 This command tells Docker to create a new network using the _transparent_ driver (`-d`) with a `10.0.0.0/24` subnet and `10.0.0.1` gateway, naming it "transparent".

-Now, again, at the PowerShell prompt, type 'docker network ls'.
+Now, again, at the PowerShell prompt, type `docker network ls`.
 You should now see the network listed.

 Additionally, type in:
 ```ps